danatrace/continuousimprovement/README.md

 | Github  | Account, Personal Access Token      |

 <br>
 Note!
-You can save some time if you collect all the needed URLs and Api-Tokens Pre Sandbox Installation.
+You can save some time if you collect all the needed URLs and Api-Tokens Pre Sandbox Installation.<br>
 Store them safely with keepaas https://keepass.info/

 <br>